-All M.Sc. and Ph.D. students have an Advisory Committee.
-A M.Sc.
-Advisory Committee consists of a student's supervisor(s) and two other faculty members, who are typically also from the Department of Mechanical Engineering.
-A Ph.D.
-Advisory Committee consists of a student's supervisor(s) and three other faculty members, at least one of which (the Cognate Member) is from another department on campus.
-An Advisory Committee meeting is scheduled at least once each year to evaluate the student's progress.
+All MSc and PhD students have an Advisory Committee.
+A MSc Advisory Committee consists of a student's supervisor(s) and two other faculty members, who are typically also from the Department of Mechanical Engineering.
+One MSc Advisory Committee member will serve as Chair.
+A PhD Advisory Committee consists of a student's supervisor(s), three other faculty members, at least one of which (the Cognate Member) is from another department on campus, plus a separate Chair.
+An Advisory Committee meeting shall occur at least once each year to evaluate the student's progress.
 Any member of the Advisory Committee, as well as the student, can also request a meeting of the Advisory Committee.